These luxury brands have gone digital, and they have made the whole process of online shopping more enjoyable than it usually is

 Now, for those who want something a lot more unique, a screen-sharing session can be set up.
 A designer will ‘sit’ alongside the customer as they run through the options.
 Emails and texts are options, too, but there’s nothing like ‘hands-on work’, especially when it involves your creativity and your new toy.

-Chaumet would concur.
-If you’ve been dying to lay your hands on their jewellery collections, we have good news for you.
-Chaumet just launched a concierge shopping service, where its complete jewellery collection are yours for the taking.
+If you’ve been dying to lay your hands on Chaumet’s jewellery collections, we have good news for you.
+Chaumet launched a concierge shopping service, where its complete jewellery collection are yours for the taking.
 That includes the Joséphine line, which revisits its 240 years of heritage with contemporary creativity, and the newer Bee My Love collection, where you’d find classy, honeycomb-inspired jewellery (as pictured).

 Need help?
-Chaumet’s advisors, Jackie Wong (+65 9767 7282) and Ben Chen (+65 9163 6836), are merely a call away.
-They will help you place your order and provide all the assistance that you need, even after purchase.
+Simply drop them an email or a call at +65 6834 4600.
+Someone will help you place your order and provide all the assistance that you need, even after purchase.
 Chaumet is also offering complimentary islandwide delivery, and will hand-deliver the goods right to your doorstep.
 A friend in need, indeed.

 Sure, you can purchase the latest IWC timepiece on an e-commerce site, but let’s face it: nothing quite compares to the boutique experience, where you can browse at leisure and discover the brand’s storied legacy through different activations.
 Proving once again that it is at the forefront of innovation, this time in the luxury retail space, the Swiss watchmaker has recently launched a virtual reality boutique, which is essentially a digital version of its store at Ion Orchard.